How much does SEO cost in the UK? (2026 guide)

 Suspiciously low pricing

 "Full SEO services" for £200-300/month cannot cover legitimate work.
-Professional tools alone cost £1,000+ monthly.
-Low prices mean automated systems, offshore outsourcing without quality control, or black hat shortcuts.
+Professional tool stacks alone often total £500-£1,500+/month across an agency.
+Low prices mean automated systems, offshore outsourcing without quality control or black hat shortcuts.

 Long lock-in contracts